hapax/hapax.github.io/assets/shower.md

 along the curves.
 If this air is directed downwards, then Newton's third law ensures that lift is generated.
+If the plane is upside down, lift is generated in exactly the same way.
+In the images below, the plane is flying to the left, and the blue arrow represents the reaction force on the plane.
+The vertical component is lift.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/shower6.png"/>
 	</div>
 	</figure>

+Clearly, the plane needs to be angle so that the redirected air is pointing down.
+The angle the air makes

 #### References